jetthoughts/jt.github.io/README.md

 ---
 ```

-Where `authors_git` require author's github name for proper output for author's section at compiled blog post.
+Where `authors_git` requires author's github name for the proper output for author's section at the compiled blog post.
-Keep in mind [categoies](#categories) and remember to include `blog` category for proper output.
+Keep in mind [categoies](#categories) and remember to include `blog` category for the proper output.

 ###Sorting posts

-By default all posts has date sorting.
-This means that you can set date in post file name, like this: `2014-04-17-how-to-learn-ruby.markdown` or you can override the date inside post markdown file with attribute `date` in UTC format `YYYY-MM-DD HH:MM:SS`.
+By default all posts have date sorting.
+This means that you can set the date in the post file name, like this: `2014-04-17-how-to-learn-ruby.markdown` or you can change the date inside the post markdown file with an attribute `date` in UTC format `YYYY-MM-DD HH:MM:SS`.

 ##Publish changes

-Just push new commit to master branch
+Just push a new commit to the master branch.